-- The perimeter of trash enclosures shall be planted with landscaping, such as shrubs or climbing evergreen vines, unless otherwise required by the City. - (2) Decorative gates shall enclose a trash area; walk-in access for tenants, other than the main gates to the trash area, shall be provided unless otherwise required by the City. - c.
+(1) The perimeter of trash enclosures shall be planted with landscaping, such as shrubs or climbing evergreen vines, unless otherwise required by the City.

+- (2) Decorative gates shall enclose a trash area; walk-in access for tenants, other than the main gates to the trash area, shall be provided unless otherwise required by the City. - c.
 Utility meters shall not be located within setback nor should they be visible from the public right-of-way, consistent with the following: - (1) A 3-foot clear space shall be provided in front of the meters; - (2) The meters shall be located near the front of the complex, but may be along the side of a unit; - (3) The meters may be screened with plants or materials as long as the utility company can still reach the meters to read them; - (4) Screening materials shall be the same as used on main buildings and shall be painted to match/complement building colors; and, - (5) The meters shall be located away from parking areas where they could be hit or backed into. - B. Multi-Family Dwellings in the Planned Development Zoning District.
-In addition to the standards in Section 20.46.030 and 20.46.040.A above, such units shall comply with the following, unless exceptions are granted through a Minor Use Permit per Section 20.68.020: No composition roof materials shall be permitted except three-dimensional, architectural grade shingles. - C. Multi-Family Dwellings with 3 to 5 Units in Non-Planned Development Zoning District.
-In addition to the standards in Section 20.46.030 above, such units shall comply with the following: Roof-mounted air conditioning units shall be screened (to provide sufficient air circulation) with materials that will blend into the rest of the roof structure and block any view of the unit.
+In addition to the standards in Section 20.46.030 and 20.46.040.A above, such units shall comply with the following: No composition roof materials shall be permitted except three-dimensional, architectural grade shingles. - C. Multi-Family Dwellings with 3 to 5 Units in Non-Planned Development Zoning District.
+In addition to the standards in Section 20.46.030 above, such units shall comply with the following: Roof-mounted air conditioning units are prohibited unless approved by the Site Plan Review Committee.
+If so approved, they shall be: - 1.
+Mounted on the side of the building away from the public right-of-way, and, - 2.
+Screened (to provide sufficient air circulation) with materials that will blend into the rest of the roof structure and block any view of the unit.